getodk/docs/docs/central-api-submission-management.rst

         - string

+          .. raw:: html

             The `id` of this form as given in its XForms XML definition

           Example: ``simple``